picapes/install/pioptifineproxy.md

 **PiCape's OptiFine Proxy** reroutes requests from OptiFine’s servers to ours, letting capes and cosmetics display in nearly any Minecraft version or client that supports OptiFine capes (e.g., OptiFine itself or the [Capes Mod](https://modrinth.com/mod/capes)).

 > [!NOTE]
-> Animated capes are **not supported** in PiOptiFine Proxy.
-Normal capes will still work.
+> Animated capes will **not animate** in OptiFine Proxy.
+OptiFine itself does not support animated capes.

 # Installation for:
 * [Windows](#windows--install)